aer0ss/aerofs/docs/customer-success/hiring/customer-success-engineer.md

 ## Minumum Requirements

+The following requirements are catered toward the technical support aspect of the position, which is the emphasis currently.
+Expect revision when the emphasis shifts toward the other two areas in the future.

 1. 2+ years experience in a customer facing, technical role.
 2. B.S. in Computer Science, Computer Engineering, or equivalent work experience.